Hathor

 Hathor as pun with “heavenly cow”

-Hathor is identified with the so-called Heavenly Cow.
-The Book of the Heavenly Cow is a story found on several tomb walls.
-In this story, humans plot against Ra, and he has them slaughtered by the cow.
-To end the slaughtering, Ra has beer dyed red like blood, which is then drunk by the cow, getting her drunk.
+Hathor is often [depicted as a cow], and also features in the Book of the Heavenly Cow, a story found on several tomb walls.
+In this story, humans plot against Ra, and he has them slaughtered by Hathor.
+To end the slaughtering, Ra has beer dyed red like blood, which is then drunk by her, getting her so drunk that she becomes her later pleasant self.
+Ra then rides a cow which transforms into heaven.
+In the story this cow is Nut though, not Hathor.

 Very little in this story seems to match Hathor’s other attributes as goddess of love & festivities.
-Why is Hathor a heavenly cow which butchers human rebels?
+Why is Hathor depicted a a cow?
+Why does she butcher human rebels in the cow story?

-This is why a “heavenly cow” slaughters rebels, even though cows are not typically the ones doing the slaughtering.
+This is probably why a “heavenly cow” is featured together with the slaughtering of rebels.
 And it’s also why Hathor slaughters rebels, even though she is the goddess of love, festivities and childcare.
 Punnery always trumps logic.

 Egyptian jḥt = cow; ḥrw = heaven